barry-scott/CLI-tools/Source/update_linux/README.md

 With the `--check` options these steps are performed:

-1. Check is there are packages to update
+1. Check if there are packages to update

-    `dnf check-update --refresh`
+    Fedora: `dnf check-update --refresh`

+    Debian: `apt-get update --assume-yes` then `apt-get upgrade --assume-no`

 1. Report on state of any failed services